back-kh/SADA-Ancient-Palm-Leaf-Manuscripts-Recognitions/README.md

 ## Conclusion

-This glyph dictionary is an essential tool for researchers and developers focusing on  text recognition.
-By integrating grammatical structures and providing a rich dataset, we aim to advance the study and processing of Khmer palm leaf manuscripts.
+This glyph dictionary serves as a foundational resource for researchers and developers working on text recognition in low-resource scripts.
+By integrating grammatical structures and providing a rich, linguistically-informed dataset, we aim to support the advancement of Khmer palm leaf manuscript recognition.

-We welcome collaboration and feedback to enhance the resources available for  recognition and classification.
-Thank you for your interest!
+We welcome feedback, collaboration, and contributions to further enhance the tools and resources available for historical text recognition and classification.
+Thank you for your interest and support!

-## References
+---

-Below are the references cited in this repository:
+## Reference

-@INPROCEEDINGS{9980217, author={Thuon, Nimol and Du, Jun and Zhang, Jianshu}, booktitle={2022 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC)}, title={Syllable Analysis Data Augmentation for Khmer Ancient Palm Leaf Recognition}, year={2022}, volume={}, number={}, pages={1855-1862}, keywords={Training; Dictionaries; Image recognition; Text recognition; System performance; Information processing; Feature extraction}, doi={10.23919/APSIPAASC55919.2022.9980217} }
+If you use this work, please cite the following publication: